 Choose A Properly-Sized Vehicle For Towing

-Excavators have various sizes, from mini/compact, to midi and standard, full sizes.
-Therefore, choosing a properly sized vehicle to move safely is essential.
+Excavators come in various sizes, from mini/compact to midi and standard whole sizes.
+Therefore, it is essential to choose an appropriately sized vehicle to move safely.

-According to Archbold, trailers are the most popular choice to haul because it’s efficient and have adequate size to hold them properly, along with their attachments.
+According to Archbold, trailers are the most popular choice for hauling because they’re efficient and adequate in size to hold trailers and their attachments properly.

 Compact or mini excavators may need a trailer capable of supporting at least 10,000 lbs, while full-sized ones might need at least 20,000 - 30,000 lbs or more.
 You must ensure that the hauling truck can support the weight.